-To restrict the network access for these local accounts containing these SIDs in the token, you can use the following policies to be found in Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignment.
+In order to block the remote network access under local user accounts containing these SIDs in the token, you can use the settings from the GPO section Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> User Rights Assignment.

-- Deny access to this computer from the network
+You can deny network access to a computer under local credentials with the Deny access to this computer from the network policy.

-Thus, you can deny network access with local accounts irrespective of their names and increase the security level of the corporate environment.
+Thus, you can deny network access under local Windows accounts to computers and domain-member servers, and increase the security of the corporate environment.